learn-co-curriculum/ruby-methods-readme/README.md

 ```

 Here we set up the method's structure first, ensuring a proper termination
 before adding any other complexity.

-It's also a great practice to indent methods
-correctly.
-The body of a method should be indented two (2) spaces, placing it
+> **Aside**: It's also a great practice to indent methods correctly.
+The body of
-visually within the method.
-When you `end` the method, go back to the same
+> a method should be indented two (2) spaces, placing it visually within the
-indentation of the `def`, aligning the opening and closing of the method
+> method.
+When you `end` the method, go back to the same indentation of the
-visually.
+> `def`, aligning the opening and closing of the method visually.
+Then you can

-Then you can easily define the body of the method and never worry about
+> easily define the body of the method and never worry about forgetting to `end`
-forgetting to `end` the method.
+> the method.

 ```ruby
 def greeting